Graduate Costume Technology

 The Costume Technician is the artist that can transform a rendering into reality.
-In our graduate Costume Technology program, you will have the opportunity to refine and expand your skills in creative problem solving, craftsmanship, rendering interpretation and management.
-Our students create garments crucial to telling the story across the spectrum of the entertainment industry during their time on campus, and throughout their careers.
+In our Costume Technology graduate program, you will have the opportunity to refine and expand your skills in creative problem solving, craftsmanship, rendering interpretation and management.
+Our students create garments crucial to telling the story across the spectrum of the entertainment industry during their time on campus, and throughout their professional costume technology careers.

 Master of Fine Arts